EgosOwn/gogetwindow/ReadMe.md

 # gogetwindow

 This simple module allows go programs to get the name of the currently active window.
-It is a wrapper around the GetForegroundWindow() function in the user32.dll library.
+For Windows it is a wrapper around the GetForegroundWindow() function in the user32.dll library, in Linux it uses xdotool.

 This is useful for creating application specific macros or tracking application usage.